-As the winter season begins and temperatures plunge, keeping workers safe from falling air temperatures is a priority for many businesses, even in regions that are not accustomed to frigid winter weather.
+As temperatures plunge, keeping workers safe from falling air temperatures is a priority for many businesses.
 According to the Occupational Safety and Health Administration (OSHA), exposure to extreme cold, near freezing temperatures, wet conditions, and wind chill are all considered risk factors for cold stress.

 Cold stress occurs when a person’s skin temperature decreases, and eventually the internal body temperature along with it.
 When the body is unable to warm itself, serious cold-related illnesses and injuries may occur, along with the potential for permanent tissue damage and even death.
 The most common types of cold stress include hypothermia, frostbite, and trench foot.